Bill Good Marketing

 By paying someone else to do your lead gen for you, you’re freeing up time to do the tasks you enjoy most and take care of your existing clients.

-When choosing a third-party service for generating leads, it’s important to select one that has experience working with businesses in the financial industry.
+When choosing a third-party service for generating leads, it’s important to select one that has experience working with businesses in the financial industry and knows your demographic.
 You’ll also want to make sure that the service has the experience and packages that are aligned with your lead generation goals.

 Apart from that, make sure to evaluate the different pricing options offered by the service.
 Depending on what you need, there might be several different options you can choose from too.

-Many services offer integrations with CRM software, making it easy to track your interactions with leads and convert them into customers.
+Many services offer integrations with CRM software, making it easy to track metrics and your interactions with leads.
 Tracking your lead generation efforts and conversion rate will show you which sources are generating the most qualified leads.

 Find Your Ideal Clients with Bill Good Marketing